 I enjoy making small batches of pottery and taking my time over each piece.
 Many of my pieces are one of a kind - so if you see something in particular that you like it's worth knowing it may not be available again.

 I am a slower maker than I would like to be - this is particularly so because of current health challenges.
 But I am greatly encouraged by the feedback I receive which tells me that the small number of pieces I release each year adds to their specialness.
 I list new work here whenever I have half a dozen or so finished pieces.
-I notify people of this via my newsletter, my Facebook page and on Instagram - giving at least a day or two's notice of the exact date and time at which the new work will become available to buy here.
+If you'd like to be notified when new work becomes available to buy here I let people know about this via my newsletter, my Facebook page and on Instagram - sometimes via all three concurrently and at other times exclusively via just one or two of these channels.
 As I'm only able to make a limited number of pieces they can sell out quickly.
 I appreciate it can be disappointing to miss out, but I hope it helps to know there's always another opportunity coming up again with the release of new batches of work.

 Wabi-Sabi | Perfectly Imperfect

 I'm interested in making individual pieces that each have their own unique character and warmth.
 The handmade nature of my work is evident in my chosen organic and tactile style.
 The pieces I make may not be perfectly symmetrical; they may include curves, lumps and bumps; and the glazing may not be applied with a perfectly uniform finish (there may even be the odd drip).
-My bud vases are a good example...
-I rarely plan or make drawings for these - rather I make the design and carving decisions for each individual piece in the moment.
-Although the bodies of these are usually thrown on the wheel, from that point onwards I take a very stripped-back approach, often trimming them by hand (rather than taking the more orthodox approach of turning them on the wheel).
+I rarely make drawings for my work - rather I make the design and carving decisions for each individual piece in the moment or I translate an idea that I may have carried around in my mind's eye for a while.
+I take a fairly stripped-back approach, often even trimming work thrown on the wheel by hand (rather than taking the more orthodox approach of 'turning' them on the wheel).
 I really enjoy this slower, gentler, quieter approach and for me it provides a welcome departure from smooth, flawless symmetry.
 If you like straight perfect things then my work may not be for you!

 I'm generally pretty resistant to the restraint that comes with using equipment such as measuring gauges (although of course there are exceptions to this such as when I'm making lidded pots).
-So, when it comes to making small batches of work such as a particular style of mug what does this mean for you if you buy more than one of these pieces?
-Well, you'll end up with a 'family' of mugs that very clearly belong together and which broadly all have the same design and hold very similar amounts of your chosen beverage.
-But each one will have its own quirks and characteristics - and it's likely that you and each of the people you buy these for will end up relating to one mug in particular as their mug!
+So, when it comes to making small batches of work what does this mean for you if you buy more than one of these pieces?
+Well, you'll end up with a 'family' of work that visually belongs together but with each piece having its own quirks and characteristics.

-Hopefully this photograph of a pair of my mugs will better illustrate with a picture what I'm trying to say with words!
+Hopefully the above photograph of a pair of my mugs will better illustrate with a picture what I'm trying to say with words!

 The thought of my ceramic pieces making their journeys from my studio to homes far and wide - and becoming part of the daily rituals and enjoyment of others - is a source of endless delight to me.